Progressivism in the United States: Efficiency

 Many progressives such as Louis Brandeis hoped to make American governments better able to serve the people's needs by making governmental operations and services more efficient and rational.
 Rather than making legal arguments against ten-hour workdays for women, he used "scientific principles" and data produced by social scientists documenting the high costs of long working hours for both individuals and society.
 The progressives' quest for efficiency was sometimes at odds with the progressives' quest for democracy.
 Taking power out of the hands of elected officials and placing that power in the hands of professional administrators reduced the voice of the politicians and in turn reduced the voice of the people.
 Centralized decision-making by trained experts and reduced power for local wards made government less corrupt but more distant and isolated from the people it served.
 Progressives who emphasized the need for efficiency typically argued that trained independent experts could make better decisions than the local politicians.
 In his influential Drift and Mastery (1914) stressing the "scientific spirit" and "discipline of democracy", Walter Lippmann called for a strong central government guided by experts rather than public opinion.

 One example of progressive reform was the rise of the city manager system in which paid, professional engineers ran the day-to-day affairs of city governments under guidelines established by elected city councils.
 Many cities created municipal "reference bureaus" which did expert surveys of government departments looking for waste and inefficiency.
 After in-depth surveys, local and even state governments were reorganized to reduce the number of officials and to eliminate overlapping areas of authority between departments.
 City governments were reorganized to reduce the power of local ward bosses and to increase the powers of the city council.
 Governments at every level began developing budgets to help them plan their expenditures rather than spending money haphazardly as needs arose and revenue became available.
-Governor Frank Lowden of Illinois showed a "passion for efficiency" as he streamlined state government.
+Governor Frank O. Lowden of Illinois showed a "passion for efficiency" as he streamlined state government.

-Governmental corruption
+Anti-corruption

 Corruption represented a source of waste and inefficiency in the government.
 William Simon U'Ren in Oregon, Robert M. La Follette in Wisconsin and others worked to clean up state and local governments by passing laws to weaken the power of machine politicians and political bosses.
 In Wisconsin, La Follette pushed through an open primary system that stripped party bosses of the power to pick party candidates.
 The Oregon System included a "Corrupt Practices Act", a public referendum and a state-funded voter's pamphlet, among other reforms which were exported to other states in the Northwest and Midwest.
 Its high point was in 1912, after which they detoured into a disastrous third party status.